12 Industrials Stocks Moving In Thursday's After-Market Session

 Gainers

-Pyxis Tankers (NASDAQ:PXS) shares moved upwards by 3.61% to $0.86.
-At the close, Pyxis Tankers's trading volume reached 3.0K shares.
-This is 0.46% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $18.6 million.
+voxeljet (NASDAQ:VJET) shares increased by 3.33% to $13.95. voxeljet's trading volume hit 1.7K shares by close, accounting for 4.49% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $67.4 million.

-BG Staffing (NYSE:BGSF) shares moved upwards by 2.07% to $13.79.
-Today's trading volume for this security ended up closing at 5.0K shares, which is 8.27 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $142.2 million.
+Raven Industries (NASDAQ:RAVN) shares increased by 3.19% to $37.81.
+Raven Industries's trading volume hit 27.4K shares by close, accounting for 9.69% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $1.3 billion.

-FuelCell Energy (NASDAQ:FCEL) shares rose 1.6% to $11.35.
-This security traded at a volume of 135.6K shares come close, making up 0.23% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $3.6 billion.
+ExOne (NASDAQ:XONE) shares increased by 3.13% to $12.84.
+This security traded at a volume of 51.1K shares come close, making up 12.42% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $246.3 million.

-Fuel Tech (NASDAQ:FTEK) shares increased by 1.54% to $3.94.
-At the close, Fuel Tech's trading volume reached 5.3K shares.
-This is 0.08% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $97.3 million.
+Array Technologies (NASDAQ:ARRY) shares increased by 2.61% to $51.0.
+At the close, Array Technologies's trading volume reached 63.2K shares.
+This is 2.4% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $6.4 billion.

-Beam Global (NASDAQ:BEEM) shares moved upwards by 1.3% to $74.74.
-Trading volume for this security closed at 7.9K, accounting for 1.21% of its average full-day volume over the last 100 days.
-The company's market cap stands at $595.8 million.

 Losers

-SG Blocks (NASDAQ:SGBX) shares fell 3.61% to $5.88.
-This security traded at a volume of 18.3K shares come close, making up 0.86% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $50.5 million.
+Peck Holdings (NASDAQ:PECK) shares fell 4.94% to $15.4.
+This security traded at a volume of 64.2K shares come close, making up 4.74% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $81.8 million.

+Commercial Vehicle Group (NASDAQ:CVGI) stock fell 4.36% to $9.0.
+This security traded at a volume of 17.0K shares come close, making up 5.89% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $277.5 million.

 Posted-In: BZI-TFMAfter-Hours Center Movers